rdegges/rdegges-blog/articles/2011/on-business-guys.md

-% On Business Guys
+Title: On Business Guys
-%
+Date: 2011-09-19 00:01
-%
+Author: Randall Degges

-# On Business Guys
+Tags: programming, business, rant

 **Disclaimer: This post is going to be a bit different than my usual.
 Instead of discussing technical or philosophical stuff, I'm going to be doing a bit of